Fair Equilibria in Sponsored Search Auctions: The Advertisers' Perspective

-We use the following two assumptions in the analysis of the composite mechanisms. \begin{assumption} The value of the second group increases after the application of the composite mechanism, i.e., $\alg^\textsc{c}_\ell(\bv) \geq \alg^\textsc{g}_\ell(\bv).$ \end{assumption}
+Let $\alg^\textsc{g}(\bv)$ and $\alg^\textsc{c}(\bv)$ be, respectively, the value of the GSP mechanism, and of the fair composite mechanism on an arbitrary bid vector $\bv$.
+Moreover, we use the following two assumptions in the analysis of the composite mechanisms. \begin{assumption} The value of the minority group increases after the application of the composite mechanism, i.e., $\alg^\textsc{c}_\ell(\bv) \geq \alg^\textsc{g}_\ell(\bv).$ \end{assumption}

 \begin{assumption} The first slot is assigned by GSP to $I_h(1)$, i.e., the first bidder of group $h$. \end{assumption}